What Does it Mean to Study Financial Management?

 The Certified Management Accountant (CMA) designation requires a bachelor's degree or a certain minimum score on specified graduate school entrance exams, according to the Institute of Management Accountants (IMA).

 A CFA (Chartered Financial Analyst) designation is sponsored by the CFA Institute.
-You will require a bachelor's degree and three years of professional experience in a relevant field, and you will take three rigorous exams over the course of three years.
+It requires a bachelor's degree and three years of professional experience in a relevant field, and you can expect to take three rigorous exams over the course of three years.

 Financial Managers with at least two years of professional experience can obtain their Certified Cash Manager (CCM) credentials through the Association for Financial Professionals, by earning a passing score on its online exam.